Thegladster/chess-bot-v3/README.md

 If the right side of the chessboard is cropped, change the `square_side` variable in `screenshot.py` by 2 pixels.
 This will make the image slightly wider on the right and bottom side.

-&nbsp;&nbsp;&nbsp;&nbsp;**f.** Once the output screenshot looks like how you want it to (all chess pieces on the board have a label around them, and only the chessboard is in frame, nothing else), open `chessbot.py` on your text editor.
+&nbsp;&nbsp;&nbsp;&nbsp;**f.** Once the output screenshot looks like how you want it to, (all 64 squares on the chessboard are perfectly seen and no pieces are cut off) open `chessbot.py` on your text editor.

 Replace the variables on `left_offset`, `top_offset`, and `square_side` (lines 17, 18, and 19) with the numbers you used for `screenshot.py`.